emg110/alps/README.md

 # ALPS

-Algorand Proof Service is a **Entity Proof Service**  based on Algorand blockchain.
+Algorand Proof Service is an open source **Entity Proof Service**  based on Algorand blockchain.
 A comprehensive and industry standard proof system service based on Algorand layer one features: ASA, ASC and AAT.
 The idea comes from [POAP](https://github.com/poap-xyz) but extends it dramatically.
 This should not be mistaken with internal pure proof of stake model of Algorand because this is a completely outbound service using blockchain features of Algorand and cares not about how the chain deals with proof of stake or defines it.
 For example, proof of stake with ALPS uses TEAL feature of reading remainder account balance on token and checks it to be above configured treshhold in ALPS rules.

 Proof systems are a very important usecase of blockchain services and , for example unlike NFTs, they do not have monetization and commerce intentions in the first place but come in more of an added value service in flavor.